ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2023/acctg3210Syl.md

 ### Cases & Problems

 Cases and problems will be due at 2200 the night before the class in which they are discussed.
-All assignments should be submitted in .pdf format via Canvas, unless otherwise noted.
+All assignments should be submitted in the formats specified in Canvas.

 ### Exams